-Seminar with visual and performance artist Úna Kavanagh, followed by North Dublin walk exploring Ireland’s ‘Decade of Centennaries’ and ART:2016 Performance by ANU/CoisCéim: These Rooms, 85/86 Dorsett Street, Dublin 1.
+16 October 2016, Sunday: Opening Explorations: (Re)mapping Dublin: Invited seminar with visual and performance artist Úna Kavanagh.
+Followed by North Dublin walk with Gerry Kearns exploring Ireland’s ‘Decade of Centennaries’ and performance by ANU Productions/CoisCéim Dance Theatre, These Rooms, 85/86 Dorsett Street, Dublin 1.

-Three days of workshops, performances, discussions and presentations.
-International guests include: Professor Mindy Fullilove, Colombia University and The New School, NYC; Molly Kaufman and Aubrey Murdoch, University of Orange, NJ; John Peto, The Nerve Centre, Derry/Londonderry; Adriana Salazar, National Autonomous University of Mexico, Mexico City; Mandy Sanger, District Six Museum, Cape Town; Professor Peter Shirlow, University of Liverpool, Irish Studies; Dr. Huhana Smith, Massey University |Te Kūnenga ki Pūrehuroa, and Maori Research Leader, NZ; Dr. Waziyatawin, Makoce Ikikcupi, Dakota Nation, MN.
+International guests included: Mindy Fullilove, The New School, NYC; Molly Kaufman and Aubrey Murdoch, University of Orange, NJ; John Peto, The Nerve Centre, Derry/Londonderry; Adriana Salazar, National Autonomous University of Mexico, Mexico City; Mandy Sanger, District Six Museum, Cape Town; Professor Peter Shirlow, University of Liverpool, Irish Studies; Dr. Huhana Smith, Massey University |Te Kūnenga ki Pūrehuroa, and Maori Research Leader, NZ; Dr. Waziyatawin, Makoce Ikikcupi, Dakota Nation, MN.

-Irish-based artists, activists and scholars include: Patty Abozalgo, Edward Kennedy Institute for Conflict Intervention, Maynooth University; Michelle Browne, independent artist and curator; Dr. Nessa Cronin, Centre for Irish Studies, NUI Galway; Monica de Bath, independent artist; Will Devas, Glencree Centre for Peace and Reconciliation; Bernadette Divilly, independent dance and movement artist; Cathy Fitzgerald, independent artist and NCAD; Dr. Ronan Foley, Maynooth Geography; Ollie Hennessy, independent composer and musician; Aoife Kavanagh, IRC scholar, Maynooth Geography and independent musician; Professor Gerry Kearns, Maynooth Geography; Tara Kennedy, independent artist and architect; Lucky Khambula, Movement of Asylum Seekers in Ireland; Dr. Philip Lawton, Maynooth Geography; Joe Lee, independent filmmaker; Dr. Cara Levey, UCC Latin American Studies; Dr. Silvia Loeffler, NCAD and independent artist; Claire McGing, IRC scholar, Maynooth Geography; Dr. Conor Murphy, Maynooth Geography; Vukasin Nedeljkovic, independent artist and Centre for Transcultural Research & Media Practice, DIT; Dr. Cian O’Callaghan, Geography, Trinity College Dublin; Fearghus Ó Conchúir, independent dance artist and choreographer, IRC scholar Maynooth Geography and Project Arts; Catherine O’Connell, Edward Kennedy Institute for Conflict Intervention, Maynooth University; Dr. Deirdre O’Mahony, Centre for Creative Arts and Media, Galway-Mayo Institute of Technology; Joe Robinson, IRC scholar Maynooth Geography and Glencree Centre for Peace and Reconciliation; Dr. Ailbhe Smyth, Coalition to Repeal the Eighth Amendment; Dr. Thomas Strong, Maynooth Anthropology; Dr. Karen E. Till, Maynooth Geography; Fiona Whelan, independent artist, Centre for Transcultural Research and Media Practice, DIT.
+Irish-based artists, activists and scholars included: Patty Abozalgo, Edward Kennedy Institute for Conflict Intervention, Maynooth University; Michelle Browne, independent artist and curator; Dr. Nessa Cronin, Centre for Irish Studies, NUI Galway; Monica de Bath, independent artist; Will Devas, Glencree Centre for Peace and Reconciliation; Bernadette Divilly, independent dance and movement artist; Dr. Cathy Fitzgerald, independent artist and NCAD; Dr. Ronan Foley, Maynooth Geography; Ollie Hennessy, independent composer and musician; Aoife Kavanagh, IRC scholar, Maynooth Geography and independent musician; Professor Gerry Kearns, Maynooth Geography; Lucky Khambula, Movement of Asylum Seekers in Ireland; Dr. Philip Lawton, Maynooth Geography; Joe Lee, independent filmmaker; Dr. Cara Levey, UCC Latin American Studies; Dr. Silvia Loeffler, NCAD and independent artist; Claire McGing, IRC scholar, Maynooth Geography; Dr. Conor Murphy, Maynooth Geography; Vukasin Nedeljkovic, independent artist and Centre for Transcultural Research & Media Practice, DIT; Dr. Cian O’Callaghan, Geography, Trinity College Dublin; Fearghus Ó Conchúir, independent dance artist and choreographer, & IRC scholar, Maynooth Geography and Project Arts; Catherine O’Connell, Edward Kennedy Institute for Conflict Intervention, Maynooth University; Dr. Deirdre O’Mahony, Centre for Creative Arts and Media, Galway-Mayo Institute of Technology; Joe Robinson, IRC scholar Maynooth Geography and Glencree Centre for Peace and Reconciliation; Dr. Ailbhe Smyth, Coalition to Repeal the Eighth Amendment; Dr. Thomas Strong, Maynooth Anthropology; Dr. Karen E. Till, Maynooth Geography; Fiona Whelan, independent artist, Centre for Transcultural Research and Media Practice, DIT.

-17 October 2016, Monday, 5:30pm, ‘Mapping Spectral Traces Ireland’ Exhibition Launch, Maynooth University, IONTAS ground floor, North Campus
+17 October 2016, Monday, 5:30pm, ‘Mapping Spectral Traces Ireland’ Exhibition Launch, Maynooth University, IONTAS ground floor, North Campus.

 20 October 2016: Public Lecture: ‘The Standing Rock Dakota Pipeline Controversy’, Dr. Waziyatawin, Makoce Ikikcupi, Excutive Director, Dakota Nation; Geography Department, Rocque Lab, Rhetoric Building, South Campus.